craigkelleher/history-cards/README.md

 ### Sources

-* Using unity, we will use public domain images, fan-made art, and the unity art package for trading card games and will be referencing each source.
+* Using unity, I will use public domain images, fan-made art, and the unity art package for trading card games and will be referencing each source.
 * DOTween (UnityAssetStore) to animate actions
 * Card Design pack (UnityAssetStore)